 The perfect pairing heightened the pleasure of cognac drinking.
 The connoisseurs prefer to pair it with a cigar, chocolate, caviar, or cheese, depending on individual preference.

 One should not limit cognac’s legacy to food; cognac is the excellent partner of unforgettable times.
 A good cognac shared with family or friends in the evening, relaxing by Beethoven or Mozart’s symphonies, makes for the perfect moment.
 So next time you want to cherish memories with your loved ones, don’t forget that there is a cognac for every occasion.

 All the views expressed in this article are personal.
 Vincent Cleme is Brand Ambassador, LOUIS XIII India for Remy Martin.

 Rémy Martin is one of the oldest cognac houses with 300 years of history and wine-growing experience.
-The House of Rémy Martin only produces Fine Champagne cognac, gathering eaux-de-vie from Petite Champagne and Grande Champagne, the two best areas in Cognac region.
+The House of Rémy Martin only produces Fine Champagne cognac, gathering Eaux-de-vie from Petite Champagne and Grande Champagne, the two best areas in the Cognac region.
 Remy Martin is n°1 in the world in superior quality cognacs.